Welcome to the Maggie’s Garden & Stems Family!

 Build it.

-My vision was to build a garden that is not only functional, but also ascetically pleasing.
-A garden that is easy to work with, and peaceful to be in.
-My hope was for the garden to be a warm and welcoming place for us as well as our visiting guests.
-A place to get lost in the sights, sounds, and smells.
+My vision was to build a garden that is not only functional, but also aesthetically pleasing; a garden that is easy to work in and peaceful to be in.
+My hope was for it to be a warm and welcoming place for us, as well as for our visiting guests.

-I always had an interest in woodworking, but never fancied myself to be a carpenter or builder of any sort, let alone a flower farmer.
-But when I started laying out the design for Maggie’s garden, something within me sparked.
-Even though I stumbled and bumbled along the way, the more I worked…the stronger the purpose became.
+But when I started laying out the design for Maggie’s Garden, something within me sparked.
+Even though I stumbled and bumbled along the way, the more I worked, the stronger the purpose became.

-I hope that my vision serves you well, and brings a little joy into your world.
+I hope that my vision serves you well and brings a little joy into your world.

 — Ron